Cumans: Codex Cumanicus

 The Codex Cumanicus, which was written by Italian merchants and German missionaries between 1294 and 1356, was a linguistic manual for the Turkic Cuman language of the Middle Ages, designed to help Catholic missionaries communicate with the Cumans.
 It consisted of a Latin–Persian–Cuman glossary, grammar observations, lists of consumer goods and Cuman riddles.
 The first copy was written in the monastery of St. John near Saray.
 A later copy (1330–1340) is thought to have been written in a Franciscan friary.
 Later, different sections of the codex, such as the Interpreter's Book (which was for commercial, merchant use) and the Missionaries' Book (which contains sermons, psalms and other religious texts along with Cuman riddles) were combined.

 The Interpreter's Book consists of 110 pages; pages 1–63 contain alphabetically arranged verbs in Latin, Persian and Cuman.
 The Missionaries' Book contains vocabulary listings, grammatical notes, Cuman riddles, religious texts and some Italian verses.
 The Cuman riddles are the oldest documented material of Turkic riddles and constitute Turkic folklore.
-Some of the riddles have almost identical modern equivalents (for example Kazakh).
+Some of the riddles have almost identical modern equivalents (for example Crimean Tatar and Mishar Tatar).
 The Codex Cumanicus is composed of several Cuman–Kipchak dialects.

 The Cumans' language was a form of Kipchak Turkic and was, until the 14th century, a lingua franca over much of the Eurasian steppes.
 A number of Cuman–Kipchak–Arabic grammar glossaries appeared in Mamluk lands in the 14th and 15th centuries.
 It is supposed that the Cumans had their own writing system (mentioned by the historian Gyárfás), which could have been a runic script.
 The supposition that the Cumans had a runic script is also suggested by the academic Hakan Aydemir, who mentioned a buckle with runic writing from a Cuman grave There was also some Khazar Jewish linguistic influence upon the Cumans—the Cuman words shabat and shabat kun (meaning Saturday) are related to the Hebrew word Shabbat (meaning Sabbath).
 These Hebrew influences in the language may have resulted from contact or intermarriage between Khazars and some of the Cumans in the mid-11th century.